Mount Lyall (Quebec): Mount Lyall agate mine

 This mining park welcomes visitors alone, as a couple, as a family or in a group for a prospector experience of about 2 to 3 hours.
 The site has two open-air quarries full of geodes of various sizes.
 The activity consists of prospecting and collecting geodes.
-The cut stones expose cavities of crystals and minerals including agate, jasper, carnelian, quartz of different colors (amethyst, citrine, rose quartz, smoky, black), etc. The stone cutting service is offered on site.
+The cut stones expose cavities of crystals and minerals including agate, jasper, carnelian and quartz of different colors (amethyst, citrine, rose quartz, smoky, black), etc. The stone cutting service is offered on site.
 The public can visit this open pit mine since 1993.
 Mr. Jean-Paul Cameron, a retiree from Cap-Chat, was the first host camp leader.

 Trail to the top

 From the Mont Lyall parking lot, a marked path leads to the summit.
 This pedestrian ascent begins quite slowly in the forest area until the ridge line.
 Then, the slope becomes more accentuated at the halfway point and includes a large turn.
 At the top, there are several secondary tracks allowing to admire the panorama; all lead to a marked trail back.